jullienl/HPE-Synergy-baremetal/readme.md

 2. Copy the desired OS ISO versions on a webserver defined by `{{ src_iso_url }}` and `{{ src_iso_file }}`

 3. Create a HPE Oneview Server Profile Template with required parameters for each OS type.
-   - For ESXi, the playbook adds a second management NIC for vswitch0 and looks for unused NICs to create Distibuted switch so you must use 6 network connections:
+   - Use 6 network connections:
       * 2 for management
       * 2 for FCoE
       * 2 for Production network set
+      >**Note**:
+      > - ESXi playbook adds a second management NIC for vswitch0 and looks for unused NICs (usually vmnic 4 and 5) to create Distibuted switch for the VM traffic
+      > - RHEL and Windows playbooks create a team using the first two management NICs

    - For Storage, the playbooks look for the boot LUN corresponding to what is defined in the Server Profile so you can use any SAN volume configuration:
       - One boot from SAN OS LUN volume (a local storage logical volume can also be used)
       - Optional: other shared/Private SAN volumes for vmfs datastore/cluster volumes can also be defined
+   - For RHEL and Windows provisioning, HPE drivers are installed at the end so it is required to set a firmware baseline with `Firmware only` installation method.

 ## How to protect sensitive credentials